gelever/GAUSS/README.md

 !["smoothG logo](doc/smoothg_logo.png)

+# Overview

+This project is intended to take a graph and build a smaller (upscaled) graph that is representative of the original in some way.
+We represent the graph Laplacian in a mixed form, solve some local eigenvalue problems to uncover near-nullspace modes, and use those modes as coarse degrees of freedom.

 Mixed graph-Laplacian upscaling and solvers.

 For installation instructions, see [INSTALL.md](INSTALL.md).

 For a tutorial walkthrough of the example code, see [EXAMPLE.md](doc/EXAMPLE.md).

-This project is intended to take a graph and build a smaller (upscaled) graph that is representative of the original in some way.
-We represent the graph Laplacian in a mixed form, solve some local eigenvalue problems to uncover near-nullspace modes, and use those modes as coarse degrees of freedom.

 This code is based largely on the following paper: